 The school has a designated member of staff for coordinating the support for LAC.
-Where that role is carried out by a person other than the SENCO, designated teachers will work closely with the SENDCO to ensure that the implications of a child being both looked after and having SEND are fully understood by relevant school staff.
+At Anchorsholme this is Mrs C Lang.
+Where that role is carried out by a person other than the SENDCO, designated teachers will work closely with the SENDCO to ensure that the implications of a child being both looked after and having SEND are fully understood by relevant school staff.